tttmmmyyyy/fixlang/Document.md

 This function clones the array if it is shared between multiple references.

 #### `mod! : I64 -> (a -> a) -> Array a -> Array a`
-This function clones the array if it is shared between multiple references.
+Modifies a value of an element at the specified index of an array by a function.
-This function always update the array.
+This function never clones the given array.
 If the array is shared between multiple references, this function panics.

 #### `pop_back : Array a -> Array a`
 Pop an element at the back of an array.